juxor/afaq/markdown/secJ5.md

 Therefore it is wrong to think that libertarians are indifferent to making life more bearable, even more enjoyable, under capitalism.
-A free society will not just appear from nowhere, it will be created be individuals and communities with a long history of social struggle and organisation.
+A free society will not just appear from nowhere, it will be created by individuals and communities with a long history of social struggle and organisation.
 For as Wilheim Reich so correctly pointed out: